This note summarises developments in 2022.

 Declaration on Government Reform

-One year on (by June 2022) it seemed that interest in this initiative had markedly waned.
+Indeed, one year on (by June 2022) it seemed that interest in this initiative had markedly waned, at least at ministerial level.
 Michael Gove had moved on to 'Levelling Up, Housing etc.' and his successor, Jacob Rees-Mogg appeared to prioritise job cuts over more serious reform.
 His announcement of 91,000+ job cuts is summarised here.

 Working from Home